From dinner to dessert to the special Irish bread in hot cross buns, a traditional Irish Easter is full of great recipes and fantastic Easter food.

 Cut your hair to prevent headaches during the year and trim your fingers and toenails.

 Take off your shoes when entering a Church.

 Visit holy wells and graveyards.
-All water from holy wells have curative properties on Good Friday.
+All water from holy wells has curative properties on Good Friday.

-Plant a few crop seeds to bring a blessing on all your crops.
+Plant a few crop seeds to bring a blessing to all your crops.

 A child born on Good Friday and baptized on Easter Sunday will have the gift of healing.
 It was thought that boys born and baptized on these days should enter the ministry.
 Those who die on Good Friday go straight to heaven.

 Chicken's eggs laid on Good Friday are marked with a cross.
 Each member of the household eats one Easter Sunday.
 And chicks hatched on Good Friday will be healthy.